staudenmeir/dusk-updater/README.md

 ## Introduction

-This Artisan command updates your Laravel Dusk ChromeDriver binaries to the latest release.
+This Artisan command updates your Laravel Dusk ChromeDriver binaries to the latest or specified release.
 It supports all versions of Dusk.

 ## Installation